wavestoweather/AD_Sensitivity_Analysis/README.md

     --out_parameter QS
 ```
 Plots that show the correlation between AD-estimated and ensemble-estimated
-devation can be generated with:
+devation for all model state variables at once can be generated with:
 ```
 python plot_mse.py \
     --data_path ../data/vladiana_ensembles_postprocess/predictions.nc \